 Are you guilty of this?

-Every Christmas I stand there looking at the present pile and then I find myself looking at all the toys my kids have.
+Every Christmas I stand there looking at the Christmas tree and then I find myself looking at all the toys my kids have.
 And I wonder why?

 Do you find yourself doing this?